 In 2020 we endorsed The B Team responsible tax principles, which set out a responsible approach to tax and support stable, secure and sustainable communities.

-We joined The B Team’s responsible taxes working group in 2021 and this is helping us improve our own tax practices.
+The principles were developed collaboratively by businesses, civil society and institutional investors.
+In 2021 we joined The B Team’s Responsible Taxes Working Group and this is helping us improve our own tax practices.

 Tax is a core part of corporate responsibility and governance and is overseen by our board of directors.